 Variation I - The Welcome

-The Governess is nervous of her new position but is warmly greeted by Mrs Grose, the housekeeper, and the two children Flora and Miles.
+The Governess is nervous about her new position but is warmly greeted by Mrs Grose, the housekeeper, and Flora and Miles, the two children to be in her charge.
 She feels a strange connection to Miles but is led off by Mrs Grose on a tour of the grounds around Bly.

 Variation II - The Letter